AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 - `--args` - The list of arguments to the function call.
 - `--contract-abi` - The abi of the contract to call.
 - `--contract-address` - The deployed address of the contract to call.
+- `--private-key` - The private key of the sender

 The command output tells us the details of the transaction such as its hash and status.
 We can use this hash to query the receipt of the transaction at a later time: